 Application should contain

 - 1-page letter of motivation.
-Please indicate the possible time period(s) for e.g. the entire degree/ overseas travels etc.
+Please indicate the possible time period(s) for e.g. the entire degree/ overseas stays etc.

 - CV should contain